bereketafework/Coffee-Company_Website/coffee/README.md

 - Update product listings, images, and business information in the appropriate Vue components.
 - Modify styles in the CSS files to match your brand.

-## Folder Structure

-> _Add a brief description of the main folders and files if you want to help contributors._

-## Contribution

-Pull requests are welcome!
-For major changes, please open an issue first to discuss your ideas.

-## License

-> _Specify your license here, e.g., MIT, if applicable._

----

-Let me know if you'd like this README customized further, or if you want feature descriptions based on specific project files!